A world-class institute of changemakers in the deaf and signing community.

 The committee will meet and act under one of the following circumstances:

-- All meetings are held in the strictest confidence.
+Reports to CUE: All meetings are held in the strictest confidence.
 Records of the meetings are kept in the office of the academic deans.
 The decision/outcome of the meeting will be communicated to the department chair, program director (if applicable), advisor, and faculty member following the hearing described in number eight below.
-Reports to CUE are of general nature, for example, types of incidents and how they were resolved.
+Reports are of general nature, for example, types of incidents and how they were resolved.